The Value of a Managed Energy Purchasing Strategy3 min read

 A “bad” choice on when to buy can cost your company thousands of dollars today…and into the future.

 Why a Managed Purchasing Strategy Works

-By deploying a managed, or layered purchasing strategy, energy buyers can effectively manage risk and price.
+By deploying a managed, or layered power purchasing strategy, energy buyers can effectively manage risk and price.
 A managed strategy can take a variety of forms—from simple and manual to very complex and automated.
-The key is that you take a managed approach when buying portions of your energy usage (load).
+The key is that you take a managed approach when buying portions of your future power usage or load.

-Figure 7.
+Figure 2A.
 Constellation’s Evaluating Power Purchasing Strategies for Your Business White Paper

 How to Get Started on Your Strategy

-To get started on creating a managed strategy, you should first look at your usage seasonality, hour-by-hour usage and your business’ financial budget.
-We estimate an effective strategy can be developed with about 20 hours per year, and your Constellation business development manager can guide you along the way.
+To get started on creating a managed strategy, you should first look at your power usage monthly, seasonality, and possibly even at the hourly level.
+From there, your business’ financial budget is an important driver.
+At that point, we estimate an effective strategy can be developed with about 20 hours per year of effort, and your Constellation business development manager can guide you along the way.

 Additionally, look at the economic and natural gas and power conditions, as well as upcoming weather forecasts impacting energy prices.
 Constellation updates energy managers with this information every month during our Energy Market Intel Webinars.
 Knowing the current trends and what’s expected to come are all important to consider when strengthening your energy strategy.

-In moving forward with a purchasing strategy, it’s important for customers to have a clear understanding of their load, layering strategy and risk tolerance that makes the most sense for their business.
-For help with your energy strategy, get in touch with your Constellation representative by visiting our website.
+In moving forward with a power purchasing strategy, it’s important for customers to have a clear understanding of their load shape, risk tolerance and pricing goals and then put in place a managed strategy to both the layering in of purchases at fixed prices and any portions of the load at index prices.
+By thoughtfully approaching these factors, you can implement a plan that makes the most sense for your business.
+For help with your power purchasing strategy, get in touch with your Constellation representative by visiting our website.